ES-1085/f2025-ds1-project-ajj-project/proposal/proposal.md

   successfully than others?
 We plan to compare and analyze selected countries.
-- How can we meaningfully categorize countries into groups such as stagnating, recovering, and booming, and what does the global distribution of these categories reveal about overall recovery trends?
+- How can we meaningfully categorize countries into groups such as recovering and booming, and what does the global distribution of these categories reveal about overall recovery trends?
 - Among our four selected economies, which performed best, and what key drivers contributed to their relative success?